 Author: Jennifer Castle

 Published in: 2016

-Genres: realistic fiction, contemporary fiction, romance, mental illness
+Genres: romance, realistic fiction, contemporary fiction, mental health/mental illness

 I also know what it’s like to get that something.

 And honestly, I’m still not sure which is worse…”

 Ari Logan is battling to win her war against depression and the dark night she hurt herself on purpose.
 It’s not easy: her best friend is drifting away, her mom’s emotionally checked out, and she spends her days playing caregiver to her handful of a half-sister, Danielle.
 But it’s summer, and anything is possible…